Download the full PDF for New Jersey

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in New Jersey remained unchanged at 63.5 percent in September.
+The labor force participation rate in New Jersey fell to 63.4 percent in April from 63.5 percent in the prior month.